rosamundm/pro-website/_posts/2020-01-29-wagtail-digital-ocean-1.md

 ![alt: "screenshot of FileZilla homepage"](https://1.bp.blogspot.com/-OVUzWisasHQ/XjG7SjzxeVI/AAAAAAAAH6U/p0xHaWdTZKYjBdqsfOfEsUWv0lrA5_q9wCNcBGAsYHQ/s640/filezilla.png)

-I then tested this by running <code>$ netstat -tulpn</code>, which allows you to see the ports you're connected to.
+I then tested this by running <code>netstat -tulpn</code>, which allows you to see the ports you're connected to.

 [This](https://dev.to/coderasha/deploy-your-django-application-to-digital-ocean-using-nginx-complete-tutorial-c1l) is a good article to look at if you get stuck!